Introduction

 Reportsarea. - Choose the Power BI report template that matches your model type:

 - Configure any filters or mappings Frame requests.
-Frame generates the dataset
+Frame generates the dataset and packages the Power BI report files for each configuration.

 Download Reports into Power BI Desktop